Marion King

-Marion King was born in 1897 in Ireland.
-She was an artist most widely known for her innovative children's cartoons and left her mark on her artistic illustrations and glass paintings.
+Marion King (1897–1963) was an Irish artist known for her children's cartoons, illustrations, glass paintings, and broadcasting career.

-Early life
+Life

-Marion King was born in the town of Trim in County Meath, Ireland, into a family of eleven children.
-Her father, Thomas King, worked as a Customs and Excise officer, which led him to move to Trim in the late 19th century.

-Marion King spent considerable time in Leeds during her youth, later attending Leeds College of Arts.
+Marion King was born in 1897 in Trim, County Meath, Ireland, into a family of eleven children.
+Her father, Thomas King, worked as a Customs and Excise officer.
+King spent time in Leeds during her youth, later attending Leeds College of Arts.